legumeinfo/microservices/ARCHITECTURE.md

 So a containerized orchestration service's `compose.dev.yaml` simply defaults its peer-address env vars to the siblings' service names; `compose.prod.yaml` leaves them operator-supplied. `search`/`macro_synteny_blocks` go further and ship **no** compose at all — their addresses are entirely supplied by the deployment that runs them.

-> Historical note: an earlier draft of `sequences` instead defaulted its peers to `host.docker.internal:<port>` and added `extra_hosts: ["host.docker.internal:host-gateway"]` to make that resolve on Linux.
-That was an artifact of testing `sequences` in an *isolated* compose project while its deps ran in *separate* projects + a host process — not the architecture.
-It was removed in favor of the service-name convention above.
-AVOID reintroducing it.

 ### 13.3 Port conventions

 | Container internal port | What |